 A mystery to science and society, intuition is just as fascinating as it is complex.
 Along with all the rational and logical evolution that the human brain has gone through, there lives a tiny part of our conscience that is unexplained yet fruitful.
-This mysterious insight is called Intuitive thinking.
+This mysterious insight is called intuitive thinking.

 Intuitive thinking is present in our thoughts and reasoning, along with all the logic and rationality, with or without us knowing.
-It affects our decision making in the sense that it sometimes even goes against our rationality and analysis.
+It affects our decision-making in the sense that it sometimes even goes against our rationality and analysis.
 And to our amazement, more often than not, our intuitive thinking does strike gold and fetch results.

 What is Intuition?

-Research at the University of South Wales confirmed that intuition significantly benefits decision making while adding that nonconscious information can increase decision accuracy, speed, and confidence (Lufityanto, Donkin, & Pearson, 2016).
+Research at the University of South Wales confirmed that intuition significantly benefits decision-making while adding that nonconscious information can increase decision accuracy, speed, and confidence (Lufityanto, Donkin, & Pearson, 2016).

 The Science Behind Intuitive Thinking

 Intuition is something that is correlated to our emotions and as a result, is hard to immaculately study and process in a set of patterns.
 It happens on a speculative basis and hence, has raised a lot of questions regarding its mechanism and explanation.
 Because just like everything else, something as mysterious as intuitive thinking must also have a definition and explanation behind it.

 Laboratory of Brain Evolution and Behaviour, a part of the National Institute of Mental Health in the United States of America, has taken this issue under the directorship of Paul MacLean.

 According to their research, intuitive thinking originates in the neocortex.
 This is a special part of the brain that has elements of both the right and left hemispheres of the cerebrum.
 Intuitive thinking happens in a region of our brain close to the pineal gland.
 In other words, it lines up with the middle of your forehead, between your eyebrows.